Jaimecclin/cvs-pluging-vscode-ext/README.md

 ### Release note

 * 6/3/2022 v0.2.6 Show the executed commands in VSCode output panel `cvs-plugin-log`
 * 6/3/2022 v0.2.7 Show the return code in the log.
 Change the cvs command to get head version contents.
-Thanks for @dddonovan 's help.
+Thanks for [dddonovan](https://github.com/dddonovan)'s help.